rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-servers-product-concepts/flavor-class/onmetal-server-flavor-class.rst

    OnMetal I/O servers are
-   designed to support low-latency and extreme throughput to local storage, using a pair of the fastest PCIe flash cards that money can buy.
+   designed to support low-latency and extreme throughput to local storage, using a pair of the fastest PCIe flash cards available.

 -  **OnMetal Memory** is optimized for large-scale caches, index searches, and in-memory analytics.

    OnMetal Memory servers are
    designed for memory-intensive workloads such as Memcached and Redis.
-512 GB servers and low-latency 10 GB / s network enable modern architectures with the entire working set in RAM.
+512 GB servers and a low-latency 10 GB/s network enable modern architectures with the entire working set in RAM.

 -  **OnMetal Compute** is optimized for